ccs24/moodle-mod_accredible/README.md

 #### Run Moodle with the Accredible plugin

-Run the Moodle instance with the plugin based on your local code.
+Run the Moodle instance with the Accredible plugin in your local repo.

 ```
 docker-compose -f docker-compose.yml -f docker-compose.plugin.yml up -d